Frequently asked questions

 How many people have a Neuralink?

-As of January 3, 2026, we estimate approximately 30 humans have received the Neuralink implant, with ~14 in the United States, ~7 in the United Kingdom, and ~2 in Canada.
+As of June 2026, we estimate approximately 27 humans have received the Neuralink implant, with ~16 in the United States, ~7 in the United Kingdom, and ~4 in Canada.
 Get to know them here.

 What does Neuralink actually do?

-Right now, the Neuralink device helps paralyzed individuals control their mouse cursor entirely through though alone.
+Right now, the Neuralink device helps paralyzed individuals control their mouse cursor entirely through thought alone.
 The next products will restore speech for those who have lost their voice or limited vision for those who have been rendered blind due to eye injury or disease.
 Read more about it here.

 What diseases/ disorders will Neuralink solve?